Skip to content

 Install Kepler Community Operator from Operator Hub

-• Choose alpha or dev-preview channel for deploying the latest or the developer preview version of the Operator respectively.
+• Choose alpha channel for deploying the latest version of the Operator.

 • Click on Install